History of the eastern steppe: Geography

-The area is bounded on the north by the forests of Siberia, on the east by mountains along the Pacific coast, on the southeast by a small area of agricultural China, on the south by the Tibetan plateau and on the west by the mountains along the former Sino-Soviet border.
-Between these mountains and Siberia the so-called Dzungarian Gate opens out onto the vast Kazakh steppe to the west.
+The area is bounded on the north by the forests of Siberia, on the east by mountains along the Pacific coast, on the southeast by a small area of agricultural China, on the south by the Tibetan Plateau and on the west by the mountains along the former Sino-Soviet border.
+Between these mountains and Siberia the so-called Dzungarian Gate opens out onto the vast Kazakh Steppe to the west.

-The area has three parts: Manchuria, Mongolia and Dzungaria.
-The core of the area is Mongolia, not only the Outer Mongolia that we see on maps but also Inner Mongolia and much of Gansu which are now part of China.
+The area has three parts: Manchuria, Mongolia, and Dzungaria.
+The core of the area is Mongolia, not only the Outer Mongolia that is seen on maps but also Inner Mongolia and much of Gansu which are now part of China.
 The Gobi Desert or semi-desert separates Outer and Inner Mongolia.
 The best grazing lands are in the north around such places as the Orkhon River and Onon Rivers.
-To the east the steppe extends into "Manchuria" but does not reach the coast because of mountains and moisture from the Pacific.
+To the east, the steppe extends into "Manchuria" but does not reach the coast because of mountains and moisture from the Pacific.
 The Manchurian steppe merges northward to a deciduous forest-steppe and then the coniferous forest of Siberia.
-To the south it merges into agricultural China.
-In the west Dzungaria or northern Xinjiang is a westward extension of Mongolia.
+To the south, it merges into agricultural China.
+In the west, Dzungaria or northern Xinjiang is a westward extension of Mongolia.
 To the west of that the Dzungarian Gate leads to the extensive steppes of Kazakhstan, particularly the region of Jetysu.

 In the southeast is the agricultural area of the North China Plain, roughly around Beijing and southward.
 West of that are the mountains of Shanxi (the name means "western mountains").
 West of the mountains is the Ordos Loop of the Yellow River.
 On the southern side of the Ordos country is the Wei River valley which was long a center of Chinese civilization.
 The northern Ordos region is semi-desert and part of Inner Mongolia.
 The area was often disputed between agricultural China and the steppe nomads.
 West of that is the long and narrow Gansu Corridor.
-It is bounded on the south by the high and desolate Tibetan plateau and on the north by the grasslands of Mongolia.
+It is bounded on the south by the high and desolate Tibetan Plateau and on the north by the grasslands of Mongolia.
 Along it is a chain of oases which form a natural caravan route from China westward.
 At the west end of the Gansu corridor is the oval Tarim Basin with its central desert and ring of oases around the edges.
 The Tarim is desert rather than steppe but interacted with the steppe in various ways.
-At the west end of the Tarim Basin passes lead over the mountains south to India and west to central Asia, Persia and Europe.
+At the west end of the Tarim Basin passes lead over the mountains south to India and west to Central Asia, Persia, and Europe.
 The Gansu-Tarim route was the main axis of the Silk Road that connected China with the rest of the world.
 When Chinese dynasties were strong they would often extend a finger of power along the Gansu corridor into the Tarim Basin.
 When the nomads were strong they would try to control, tax or loot the Gansu-Tarim region.